The 17 DOs and DON’Ts of Email Signatures

 3. Do use the right tools

 It sounds strange but keep in mind that this is an email signature.
-It is not a word document, web page, or an image on its own.
+It is not a word document, web page, or image.

 If you know HTML, code it accordingly.
 If you don’t know HTML, don’t use Microsoft Word or Outlook to draw and edit your signature.
 They will format your design their own way.
 Other programs will also interpret the layout differently and display it incorrectly.